-The Board of Directors has determined that all members of the Nominating and Governance Committee are independent, as independence for Nominating and Governance Committee members is defined by the American Stock Exchange.
+□ considering and reviewing director qualification guidelines.
+The Board of Directors has determined that all members of the Nominating and Governance Committee are independent.
+Executive Committee .

-Executive Committee.
 The Executive Committee exercises the powers of the Board in the management of the operations of the Corporation when the Board is unable to act.
 However, the Executive Committee does not have the power to fill vacancies in the Board, the power to amend the Bylaws of the Corporation, or the power to take any other action without the prior approval of the Board, if the Board has required such approval with respect to a particular action or such action would directly contravene a prior resolution of the Board.
+5 Compliance, Disclosure and Ethics Oversight Committee.
+The Compliance, Disclosure and Ethics Oversight Committee is responsible for reviewing and making recommendations about changes to the charter of the Committee;